On some indices of foliations and applications: Abstract

 \section{Abstract}

 In this paper we establish a relationship between the Milnor number, the $\chi$-number, and the Tjurina number of a foliation with respect to an effective balanced divisor of separatrices.
 Moreover, using the G\'omez-Mont--Seade--Verjovsky index, we prove that the difference between the multiplicity and the Tjurina number of a foliation with respect to a reduced curve is independent of the foliation.
-We also derive an adjunction formula for the Tjurina number of a foliation with respect to a reduced curve.
-These local results have global consequences; for instance, we provide a new proof of a global result regarding the multiplicity of a foliation due to Cerveau-Lins Neto and a new proof of a Soares's inequality for the sum of the Milnor number of an invariant curve of a foliation.
-Additionally, we obtain upper and lower bounds for the global Tjurina number of a foliation on the complex projective plane.
-Finally, we provide an example that answers a conjecture posed by Alc\'antara--Mozo-Fern\'andez about foliations on the complex projective plane having a unique singularity.
+We also derive a local formula for the Tjurina number of a foliation with respect to a reduced curve.
+From a global point of view, these results lead to the following consequences: we provide a new proof of a global result regarding the multiplicity of a foliation due to Cerveau-Lins Neto and a new proof of a Soares's inequality for the sum of the Milnor number of an invariant curve of a foliation.
+Additionally, we obtain bounds for the global Tjurina number of a foliation on the complex projective plane.
+Finally, we provide an answer to the conjecture posed by Alc\'antara and Mozo-Fern\'andez about foliations on the complex projective plane having a unique singularity.